breadtard/bakepkg/README.md

 # BakePKG
 ## A bad way of packaging applications.

+### Deprecation Notice
+BPKG will stop providing windows support at the end of this month.
+Any existing packages **will sitll work**, but the build scripts wont be updated, and will be removed from the repo

+**Linux Builds will still be updated**

 ### Introduction
 BakePKG is a package archive that can install itself without without a package manager.